Rajpratik71/Mininet-wiki/Monitoring-and-Tracing.md

 usually means rate limiting isn't working, and a slower rate usually means that we are hitting resource limits.

-We can measure this relatively easily using bwm-ng.
+We can measure this relatively easily using `bwm-ng`.

 #### Packet spacing